Ambassador Hotel (San Francisco)

 The Ambassador Hotel is a six-story, 134-room single room occupancy hotel at 55 Mason Street in the Tenderloin district of San Francisco, California.
 The hotel was designed by Earl B. Scott & K. McDonald as the Ferris Harriman Hotel and Theater, and completed in 1911.
+It is a contributing property to the National Register of Historic Places's Uptown Tenderloin Historic District since 2009.

 History

 The Ambassador Hotel was constructed in 1911 and an addition was completed in 1922.
 In 1923, the hotel was renamed Hotel Ambassador.
 In 1929, the theater was converted to a garage.

 True crime author Miriam Allen deFord was a noted resident from 1936 until her death in 1975.
 From 1978 to 1996, the hotel was managed by Hank Wilson, a San Francisco LGBT activist, who made the hotel a model for harm reduction housing.

 In 1993, photographer Paul Fusco published a series of photographs of some of the residents living with AIDS.

 Over a period of many years, the hotel deteriorated.
 In 1994, KRON, San Francisco's channel 4, aired a documentary about the hotel and its residents, called Life and Death at the Ambassador Hotel, which documented the hotel's use as harm reduction housing.